nishant05gaurav/nishant05gaurav/README.md

 <h2 align="center">Who Am I ?✨</h2>

 <h4 align="center" style="color:black;">
 👋 Hello, GitHub Community!
 I'm a Computer Science freshman from LNCT Bhopal.
 My adventure as a freshman has just begun, but I'm already making progress thanks to my passion for programming and my curiosity about exploring and learning new technologies. 🌼 I'm glad to have achieved a five-star rating on HackerRank for languages like C, and C++.
 I'm always trying to learn new languages and explore the wide world of coding possibilities.
-Apart from languages, I am currently focusing on Computer SCience fundamentals along with learning Operating Systems, and LINUX.
+Apart from languages, I am currently focusing on Computer Science fundamentals along with learning Operating Systems, and LINUX.
 <br><br>
 Please get in touch if you'd like to work together or just geek out about programming.